 The Colorado Secretary of State charges a $50 filing fee to submit Articles of Incorporation.

 Hire us for a one-time fee of $275, including the state filing fees.
-Or, pay just $30 out the door with our VIP monthly payment option.

 How long does it take to start a Colorado corporation?